HQSquantumsimulations/qoqo/add_new_gate.md

         "RotateX",
     ];
     ```
     These are related to the traits.
 In the example, "Operation" indicates that is a gate that implements the `Operate` trait; "GateOperation" the `OperateGate` trait; "SingleQubitGateOperation" the `OperateSingleQubitGate` trait and "Rotation" the `Rotate` trait.
-The last has to always be the gate's name.
+The last tag must always be the gate's name.

 * Manual implementation of traits
     ```rust